Physical vs. Chemical Sunscreen

 The difference between physical and chemical sunscreens |

 There are two general types of sunscreens, physical and chemical ones.
 Physical sunscreens use physical UV filters, while chemical sunscreens use chemical UV filters.
-Their differences and similarities are further explained in the table below.
-Nowadays there are also sunscreens that contain both chemical and physical UV filters to make the best of both worlds.
+There are also hybrid sunscreens that contain both physical and chemical sunscreen actives.

 Physical Chemical